Site icon Secrets of Paris

 The Paris Catacombes used to be known for their long lines to get in.
-Before Covid, people without tickets would try and get there first thing in the morning to avoid lines.
 But, like many popular Parisian sites, today it’s only possible to visit the Catacombes with a pre-paid ticket for entry at a specific time, purchased a maximum of seven days in advance on the official website.
-Today, what makes me think twice before recommending a visit to the Catacombes is the exorbitant price!
+Up until these new renovations, I wouldn’t have recommended a visit to the Catacombes because of the exorbitant price.
+That doesn’t mean I don’t still think it’s still expensive!

 Where to Purchase Your Tickets